ichard26/ichard26.github.io/content/blog/2026/pip-contract-development.md

 If you're interested in the finer details, you should read the proposal, but for convenience, I have copied and summarized the key deliverables.

+> [!warning] Planning can only go so far
+> It's not a guarantee that I will follow these expectations or those listed in the proposal to a T.
+> As Paul Moore said to me while discussing project management, "no plan survives contact with the enemy."
+> Unexpected things are going to happen and that may mean I end up working on something different.
+>
+> For example, if pip experiences a severe CVE in the next few months (hopefully not 🤞), then I
+> would spend time addressing that, possibly more time than a strict reading of the plan
+> would allow for.
+>
+> The pip team fully recognises this reality, and we've agreed that I retain the flexibility to
+> adjust plans as needed as long it's documented and I get permission.

 ### Use real virtual environments for build isolation